 Let this guide simplify LLC formation for you so that you can get started running your business sooner.

 To form an LLC in Idaho, you must file your Certificate of Organization with the Secretary of State.
 Doing so creates a public record of your company and allows the state to regulate and communicate with your business on important matters.

 Your initial consideration when choosing a name for your LLC is that it is unique from any other business in the state of Idaho.
-You can do a name check quickly and easily on the Idaho Secretary of State’s Office business search page to verify the business name you want is available and not already in use.
+Use our Idaho Business Entity Search page to learn how to do a name check to verify the business name you want is available and not already in use.